Pleasant Lake (Crooked River)

-Pleasant Lake extends through southern Otisfield into northern Casco, Maine.
+Pleasant Lake is a lake in Maine, United States.
+It extends through southern Otisfield into northern Casco.
 The lake shoreline is heavily developed with residences and seasonal cabins.
-It is one of the finest spring fed lakes in the state of Maine.
+It is one of the finest spring fed lakes in the state.
 The southern end of the lake overflows as Mill Brook through the village of Casco, and reaches the Crooked River 3 mi to the southwest.
 The lake supports a thriving population of white perch with some smallmouth bass and chain pickerel; and has been stocked with brown trout, lake trout, and land-locked Atlantic salmon.
 A boat launch area is available at the southern end of the lake.

 Seeds of Peace, an international conflict resolution summer camp, is based on Pleasant Lake.